CBD users, beware! You could fail drug tests even if there's no THC in what you're using

 For once, most businesses are excited at the potential for regulation.

 "Regulation's good so that we can fall back on something.
 Unregulated, how can that be good?
-When people are getting tested, can get in trouble," says Shannon Johnson of Tower Helath Foods.
+When people are getting tested, can get in trouble," says Shannon Johnson of Tower Health Foods.

-Rose Maxey says regulation or no, she'll keep using CBD because it works.
+Rose Maxey says regulation or not, she'll keep using CBD because it works.

 She'll just cut back if she ever has a drug screening again.